stefania11/HackingSmartToys/README.md

 #### Week 7: Discover and play with VUI (Alexa, Ghome, chatbots)
 Date: 03.15.2019

+Activity: we will dive into various VUI platforms and learn how to customize the interaction flow.

+Assignment: Find a paper that researches the impact of VUI on people and discuss it in your class journal.

 #### Week 8: Bring to life your old toys
 Date: 03.22.2019